EmmaQjf/vicotiran-clothes-mern-app/README.md

 1. copy the url
 2. Open Terminal and change the current working directory to the location where you want the cloned directory.
-3. clone the repo to the local directory: `git clone git@github.com:EmmaQjf/Chinese-learning-4models.git`
+3. clone the repo to the local directory.
 4. cd into the clone directionary.
 5. Open the code in VS `code .`
 6. Install all the packages: express, mongoose, dotenv, nodemon, bcrypt, jsonwebtoken, mongodb-memory-server,morgan, jest, supertest:  `npm i`